-IDENT FYING INFORMATION Name: Hemoglobin A1c Short/Other Names: HA1c, HBA1C, A1c HA1c, HBA1C, A1c В ACKGROUND, INT ERPRETATION AND BENC HMARKS Description: Blood Test Rationale: well as the number It is all tests ordered by all physicians on the specific physician's patient panel as well as the number of tests the individual physician ordered in relation to a PHE.
-Meant for self-reflection and to encourage physicians to assess their lab utilization maximize appropriate lab test Interpretation: A higher or lower va or a difference in or • a difference in patient population Target/Benchmark: A1c testing to screen for diabetes has simplified things considerably for our patients.
+IDENTIFYING INFORMATION Name: Hemoglobin A1c Short/Other Names: HA1c, HBA1C, A1c В BACKGROUND, INTERPRETATION AND BENCHMARKS Description: Blood Test Rationale: It is all tests ordered by all physicians on the specific physician's patient panel as well as the number of tests the individual physician ordered in relation to a PHE.
+Meant for self-reflection and to encourage physicians to assess their lab utilization practice in order to maximize appropriate lab test ordering on their patients.
+Interpretation: A higher or lower value than peers could indicate a difference in patient population or a difference in ordering practices.
+Target/Benchmark: A1c testing to screen for diabetes has simplified things considerably for our patients.
 Guidelines regarding testing frequencies: Guideline Screening Frequency Define Risk Canadian Task Force for Preventative Health If low-mod risk: no testing If high risk: every 3-5 years If very high: every 1 year Access Risk using FINDRISC or CANRISK Diabetes Canada (formerly CDA) Every 3 years "If you are ≥40, you are at risk for DM" NICE guidelines (UK) If low risk: every 5 years If moderate: every 3 years High risk, every 1 year 40 (some subgroups sooner) Risk Assessment tools - Diabetes risk score assessment tool, QDiabetes risk calculator and Leicester practice risk score.
-High risk includes impaired glucose tolerance US Preventive Task Force Target group every 3 years Age 40 who are overweight or obese Most require a second confirmatory test (unless hyperglycemic symptoms). interval, although son frequency can be extended fasting glucose, after progress to a diabete miss some diagnosed diagnosed with A1c. subtle changes like 6 5 years, 70-85% of patients wills diagnosis (15-30% will).
-No l with fasting glucose and fastin Additionally, A1c has an estim r risk intervals) in which the red glucose tolerance or impaired ith impaired glucose will not diabetes test is perfect: A1c will ng glucose will miss some ated variance of 10-20%, so re rather than meaningful change
+High risk includes impaired glucose tolerance US Preventive Task Force Target group every 3 years Age 40 who are overweight or obese Most require a second confirmatory test (unless hyperglycemic symptoms).
+Based on the above guidelines, three years is the most commonly recommender interval, although some have caveats (around lower risk intervals) in which the frequency can be extended.
+In patients with impaired glucose tolerance or imp fasting glucose, after 5 years, 70-85% of patients with impaired glucose will no progress to a diabetes diagnosis (15-30% will).
+No diabetes test is perfect: A10 miss some diagnosed with fasting glucose and fasting glucose will miss some diagnosed with A1c.
+Additionally, A1c has an estimated variance of 10-20%, so subtle changes like 6.2 to 6.5 can be normal variance rather than meaningful ch (which, in part, is why repeat testing to confirm the diagnosis is recommended

 INDICATOR CALCULATION

 Calculation: Description

 HbA1c test volume in relation to PHE = Total number of HbA1c tests ordered by you in relation to a PHE (within 28 days)

 HbA1c test rate in relation to PHE = HbA1c test volume in relation to PHE Number of paneled patients who were billed as a PHE

 HbA1c test volume, overall (ordered by you and ordered on your patient panel) = Total number of HbA1c tests ordered on your patient panel in a given year

 Overall test rate = HbA1c test volume, overall Number of paneled patients

 Type of Measure Number; Rate

 Adjustment Applied None

 Denominator: Inclusion Criteria

-Patient list specifically submitted by physician.
+Patient list specified cifica lly submitted by physician.

 Patients assigned to a physician based on the HQCA algorithm (Proxy panel).

 Exclusions Patients not in physician panel.

-Limitations & Technical Notes
+Limitations & Techni cal No otes

 Numerator: Inclusion Criteria

-Patient list spe ecifica lly submitted by physician.
+Patient list specified cifica lly submitted by physician.

 Patients assigned to a physician based on the HQCA algorithm (Proxy panel).

 Exclusions

-Patients not in physician panel.
+Patients not in physicia an pai nel.

-Limitations & Technical Notes
+Limitations & Techni cal No otes

-Data Details Data Details
+Data Details 1

 Data Sources: Alberta Health physici an cla ims.

-Consolidated Laboratory Data Repository (CLDR) in AHS Analytics (DIMR).
+Consolidated Laborato ry Da ta Repository (CLDR) in AHS Analytics (DIMR).

-Available Data Years: Type of Year Fiscal year [April 1 to March 31]
+Available Data Years: Type of Year Fiscal year [April 1 to I March 31]